-Insurance benefits essentially operate as a contract between the policyholder and his or her insurance company.
+Insurance benefits operate as a contract between the policyholder and the insurance company.
 The policyholder pays premiums over time in exchange for coverage later if needed.
-However, this contractual understanding leaves many individuals shocked when their claims later get denied.
+This contractual understanding leaves many individuals shocked when their claims later get denied.

 Individual Insurance Policies vs. Group Plans

-The type of insurance plan you have directly effects your options for disputing a bad faith denial.
+The type of insurance plan you have directly affects your options for disputing a bad faith denial.
 You should determine whether your plan is an individual policy or a group plan.

 An individual insurance plan is not purchased through a group or employer.
 Typically, individuals purchase individual policies if they are contract workers, self-employed or desire supplemental benefits.
 Individual insurance plans are subject to state laws, including laws about bad faith practices.